angeluriot/Papermap/README.md

 	<img src="resources/misc/edit_paper.png" width="750">
 </p>

-Adding a paper (by clicking the `➕` button at the bottom right of the map) first opens a search bar where you can search for the paper (to auto-fill some fields):
+Adding a paper (by clicking the `âž•` button at the bottom right of the map) first opens a search bar where you can search for the paper (to auto-fill some fields):

 <p align="center">
 	<img src="resources/misc/add.png" width="750">
 </p>

-Clicking on the `➤` button at the bottom right of the map opens a form to fill in before submitting your changes:
+Clicking on the `âž¤` button at the bottom right of the map opens a form to fill in before submitting your changes:

 <p align="center">
 	<img src="resources/misc/send.png" width="750">
 </p>

-### 📊 Statistics
+### ðŸ“Š Statistics

 The statistics page displays some statistics about the data collected so far on **Papermap**, mainly focused on paper scores in order to use it as a basis for future updates of the scoring algorithm: